AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_rn.md

 If your target platform is Android:

-- MacOS 10.15.7 or later, Windows 10 or later
+- macOS 10.15.7 or later, or Windows 10 or later
 - Android Studio 4.0 or later, including JDK 1.8 or later
 - React Native 0.63.4 or later
-- CocoaPods package management tool if your operating system is Macos.
+- CocoaPods package management tool if your operating system is macOS.
-- Powershell 5.1 or later installed if your operating system is Windows.
+- Powershell 5.1 or later if your operating system is Windows.
 - NodeJs 16 or later, including npm package management tool
 - Yarn compile and run tool
 - Watchman debugging tool
 - A physical or virtual mobile device running Android 6.0 or later

+For more information, see [Setting up the environment](https://reactnative.dev/docs/environment-setup).

 ## Project setup

-Follow the steps to create a React Native project and add Agora Chat into your app.
+Follow these steps to create a React Native project and add Agora Chat into your app.

 1. Make sure you have set up the development environment based on your operating system and target platform.
-2. In your terminal, run the following command to create a React Native project.
+2. In your terminal, run the following command to create a React Native project:

    ```bash
    npx react-native init token_login_demo